schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 Statements like these 👆🏽 get my goat every time.
 Sometimes less experienced product managers take these statements at their face value, assuming product-building to be an end-all-be-all process, which impedes their growth.
 Below I’ve given some counter-views to showcase how different these roles are.

-I’ve formed these after working in the tech field for over 15 years, and having played both these roles at different points in my career.
+I’ve formed these opinions after working in the tech field for over 15 years, and having played both these roles at different points in my career.
 (The CEO role coming from building and running my own company).

 Besides these roles having different focus areas, running a company is much harder than building a product - the number of moving pieces increases manifold, and the context switching is mind-boggling.